SoundMotives/SoundMotives/README.md

 ### MakersBnB
 MakersBNB is an AirBnB clone, built using Python, Flask, PostgreSQL.
 Collaboration was managed using Git, and testing was conducted using Pytest.

+### Chitter
+Chitter is a Twitter clone, built using Python, Flask, Jinja, PostgreSQL, CCS, HTML and HTTP.

 ## Current Projects 💻
 I'm building on the learnings from Roam Mates with a new project which takes a similar approach of Python backend and Javascript/React frontend, but incorporating Django into the backend, to continue expanding my learning and potentially speed up workflows in the future!